Martinb113/didyouknow/Start.md

 ---

 ### **📈 The Challenge – Shape AI Like a Pro!**
 🧠 **"Want to master Ask AT&T?
-Here’s the secret: Experiment!"**
+Here's the secret: Experiment!"**
 💡 Find the **perfect prompt?** **Share it in the Prompt Hall of Fame!**
 💥 The more you refine your prompts, the smarter your AI becomes.

-🚀 **"Now it’s time to level up.
+🚀 **"Now it's time to level up.
 Start prompting.
 Start leading.
 Welcome to Ask AT&T!"**

 #ShapeTheFuture #AIProductivity #AskATT